 The Baby Einstein Explore and Discover are a sensory explosion for your baby!

-The blocks come in a packet of 4 and each block has a combination of the Sun, numbers, animals, and there is even a mirror so they can play peek-a-boo with themselves!
+The blocks come in a packet of 4, and each block has a combination of the Sun, numbers, animals, and even a mirror so they can play peek-a-boo with themselves!